-Setting a rule for group work is the most straightforward method.
-For example, students can be given homework of three problems each.
-If one or two students cannot complete their homework, they need to ask the teacher or other students to help them by sending them their answers.
+The most easy technique is to establish a rule for group work.
+For example, students could be assigned three-problem homework assignments.
+If one or two students are unable to do their assignment, they should ask the teacher or other students to assist them by forwarding their solutions to them.

-All solutions will then be submitted at the end of each session.
-You can also allow partial completion of assignments so that the final grades will not be affected by individual student performance but only by group work quality and submissions.
+- You can also allow for partial completion of tasks so that final scores are not affected by individual student performance but solely by the quality and submissions of group work.

 Group work is, in many ways, more challenging to teach than individual work.
 It takes a lot of effort and energy to keep the group engaged and working together.
 In this situation, gamification can help create an atmosphere of enthusiasm and motivation among students by making your teaching more interactive.